linode/docs/docs/guides/quick-answers/linux-essentials/edge-computing/index.md

 ## Conclusion

-One startling example of the evolution of technologies that edge computing pushes into our reality is a shift from AI being solely data-based to AI being situational-based, which is now possible because AI can now be put on the edge where it can analyze conditions in real time.
+One startling example of the evolution of technologies that edge computing pushes into our reality is a shift from AI being solely data-based to AI being situational-based.
+This is now possible because AI can now be put on the edge where it can analyze conditions in real time.
 As other new capabilities and shifts in the focus of features begin to rise and mature, industries will find more ways to capitalize on the unique aspects of edge computing in the cloud.